frodare/amiable-forms/README.md

 ## useForm

 The `useForm` hook is the base `amiable-forms` hook and provides access to the entire state of the form.
-By default it will cause the component it is in to render on every change.
-To avoid unnessary renders, the `shouldUpdate` function needs to be passed into it has an argument.
+All of the other hooks are built using `useForm`.
+By default `useForm` will cause the component it is in to render on every change.
+To avoid unnessary renders, the `shouldUpdate` function needs to be passed into it as an argument.

 ```jsx
 const never = () => false